EnjoyTheFun/PG-game-template/README.md

  My personal template for starting up pygame projects.

 ## Description
-This project represents my usual workflow when creating pygame projects.
-It contains the very basics you need to start up your own idea with an organized approach.
+This project represents my usual workflow and project structure when creating pygame projects.
+It contains basic examples that can get you going to develop your own idea with an organized approach.

 ## How to use
 First and foremost I strongly suggest to create a virtual environment in your prefered way.
 The easiest way might be: